 In addition to the large tonnage of Allied shipping lost to U-boats in the Atlantic, the courageous convoys to northern Russia, if they actually managed to survive the perilous Atlantic crossing, faced further appalling hazards.
 They were being picked off by Germany's powerful surface squadron dominated by the battlecruiser Scharnhorst positioned in northern Norway.
-Astonishingly, the Scharnhorst had in February 1942 been allowed by Churchill's idiosyncratic style of war management to make a dash from the

-French port of Brest to Germany through British home waters.
+Astonishingly, the Scharnhorst had in February 1942 been allowed by Churchill's idiosyncratic style of war management to make a dash from the French port of Brest to Germany through British home waters.
 The episode caused The Times to declare on 17 February: "No more mortifying an episode has occurred in 300 years of British seapower".
 Against this background of events, Arctic convoy PQ13 which made passage at the end of March, lost five ships out of 20.
 PQ16, the May convoy, lost eight of the 35 that set out.
 The next convoy, PQ17, was almost a total disaster, losing 23 of its 34 ships as it struggled to reach Archangel.
-When it finally limped into port no more than 70,000 tonnes of the convoy's original 200 000 tonnes of cargo had managed to reach destination.
-Churchill used this, the largest maritime loss of the war, to justify his suspension of the convoys to Russia.
+When it finally limped into port, no more than 70,000 tonnes of the convoy's original 200,000 tonnes of cargo had managed to reach destination.8 Churchill used this, the largest maritime loss of the war, to justify his suspension of the convoys to Russia.
 They were "too dangerous" and to attempt further Arctic convoys at that time, he told Stalin, "would bring no benefit to you and would only involve a dead loss to the common cause".
 Stalin replied: "No major task can be carried out in wartime without risk or losses.
-You know of course that the Soviet Union is suffering far greater losses."
+You know of course that the Soviet Union is suffering far greater losses."9

 Churchill persisted in claiming that aerial bombardment of Germany was a more effective method of taking pressure off the Russians than the opening of a second front in Europe.
 Yet potentially war-winning weapons systems allowing greatly improved precision bombing capability were either discouraged or withheld deliberately from operational use because they were "too valuable to risk over enemy territory".
-Despite stiff opposition from the air force, the Miscellaneous Weapons Development Department of the Royal Navy, almost in desperation at the RAF's lack of co-operation, developed two types of remarkably accurate rocket-boosted and radar-guided flying bombs that could achieve direct hits on difficult targets from a safe height of 20,000 feet.
-Britain also had a wide margin of technological superiority over German radar, navigation and weapons delivery systems including guided missiles and advanced aiming systems.
-There is no record of
+10 Despite stiff opposition from the air force, the Miscellaneous Weapons Development Department of the Royal Navy, almost in desperation at the RAF's lack of co-operation, developed two types of remarkably accurate rocket-boosted and radar-guided flying bombs that could achieve direct hits on difficult targets from a safe height of 20,000 feet.
+11 these secret weapons with Russia, and the same is true with regard to Ultra, the most secret weapon of all.

+Britain also had a wide margin of technological superiority over German radar, navigation and weapons delivery systems including guided missiles and advanced aiming systems.12 There is no record of Churchill ever having considered sharing